robotix/2020.robotix.in/_events/bombdisposal.markdown

 * Traverse through an obstacle path and search for bombs (wooden blocks).

-* Have to save the city by taking the bombs out of the city limit to the safe zone (green zone).

 * Each bomb will have a colour code indicating the time the bomb will explode after the event starts.

 * Each bomb will have a wire on them.
 Diffuse the bombs by cutting the wire.

-* Any bomb can be dropped at most once while traversal.
+* Any bomb can be dropped at most once while traversal, however it will incur negative points.
 If a bomb is dropped twice, the bomb will be considered exploded.
-Dropping the bomb once won’t incur any negative points.

 * There will be bonus bombs that can be attempted only after all the bombs have either been diffused or have blasted.